Direct Holding of Real Estate

 Special Defence Contribution

-Dividends are subject to Special Defence Contribution at 17% for individuals who are also domiciled in Cyprus.
+Dividends are subject to Special Defence Contribution at 5% for individuals who are also domiciled in Cyprus (as from 1 January 2026).

 Personal income tax

-No personal income tax applies for non-resident individuals.
+No personal income tax applies to non-resident individuals.
 The dividend income is not taxable in Cyprus.

 Special Defence Contribution

-Special Defence Contribution applies only when taxpayers are both tax residents and domiciled in Cyprus.
-The non-resident individual is thus not subjected to Special Defence Contribution.
+The Special Defence Contribution applies only to taxpayers who are both tax residents and domiciled in Cyprus.
+A non-resident individual is thus not subject to the Special Defence Contribution.

 Corporate income tax

-As well as resident individuals, the dividend income for resident companies is not taxable for corporate income tax.
+As well as resident individuals, dividend income for resident companies is not subject to corporate income tax.

 Special Defence Contribution

-In general, actual dividend income received from another Cyprus tax resident company is not subject to Special Defence Contribution.
 The same applies in case dividend income is received from a non-resident company.
-However, if the dividend falls under the non-exemption rule, Special Defence Contribution applies.
+However, if the dividend falls under the non-exemption rule, the Special Defence Contribution applies.

 Exemption from Special Defence Contribution does not apply if:

-- The paying company, engages directly or indirectly, more than 50% in activities that lead to investment income, and
+• The paying company, engages directly or indirectly in more than 50% in activities that lead to investment income, and

 Anti-tax avoidance directive

-The Anti-Tax Avoidance Directive (ATAD) is a Directive published by the OECD and will be implemented by the European Countries.
+The Anti-Tax Avoidance Directive (ATAD) is a Directive published by the OECD that European countries have implemented.
 Cyprus also incorporated the Directive in its domestic legislation.
-Cyprus already implemented interest limitation rules for loans from low tax jurisdictions.
-During 2020, Cyprus voted into law the Exit Taxation rules and Hybrid Mismatch Rules, as part of the Country’s harmonisation with OECD’s Anti-Tax Avoidance Directive.
+Cyprus has already implemented interest limitation rules for loans from low tax jurisdictions.
+In 2020, Cyprus enacted the Exit Taxation rules and Hybrid Mismatch Rules as part of the Country’s harmonisation with the OECD’s Anti-Tax Avoidance Directive.